cmiyachi/UdacityMetrics/Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

-Uptime - 99.95% service up and running
+* Uptime - 99.95% service up and running
-Http Error Rate - < 95%
+* Http Error Rate - < 95%
-CPU and Memory - never higher than 70% of capacity
+* CPU and Memory - never higher than 70% of capacity
+* Network Bandwidth- less than 5B/s

 ## Building KPIs for our plan
 Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.